PraskaLukestiwa/VanillaBot/README.md

 ## Add / change bot feature (developer only)

+First of all, you need to know Java or JavaScript to change the code

 Please visit relevant module wiki to add / change feature

 - General: [steam-user](https://github.com/DoctorMcKay/node-steam-user/blob/master/README.md#contents)